A Hurricane Ida unknown: Economic impact on region and US

 McNally said the industry is most concerned about flooding, which is what cause so much havoc in 2017 with Hurricane Harvey in the Houston area, where petroleum products were spilled at flooded tanker and chemical plants.

 ”Louisiana is low so you are prone to the flooding.
-These things are built to withstand winds but it’s flooding you have tougher time dealing with,” he said.
+These things are built to withstand winds but it’s flooding you have tougher time dealing with,” McNally said.

 Sixty percent of the gasoline used on the East Coast are shipped from the Gulf Coast, much of it through the Colonial Pipeline, which is in the storm’s path.

-In addition to oil production, Louisiana accounts for 9% of U.S. natural gas yields.
-Last year, the state’s two liquefied natural gas export terminals shipped out about 55% of total U.S. LNG exports, according to the Energy Information Administration.
+In addition to oil production, Louisiana accounts for 9 percent of U.S. natural gas yields.
+Last year, the state’s two liquefied natural gas export terminals shipped out about 55 percent of total U.S. LNG exports, according to the Energy Information Administration.

-AP science writer Seth Borenstein in Kensington, Maryland, contributed to this report.